italia/publiccode-crawler/README.md

     }
     ```

-4. you might need to type `sysctl -w vm.max_map_count=262144` and make this permanent in /etc/sysctl.conf in order to start elasticsearch
+5. you might need to type `sysctl -w vm.max_map_count=262144` and make this permanent in /etc/sysctl.conf in order to start elasticsearch, as [documented here](https://hub.docker.com/r/khezen/elasticsearch/)

-5. start the Docker stack: `make up`
+6. start the Docker stack: `make up`

 #### Crawler